-Jonathan Kewley is a Partner and the Co-Head of the Clifford Chance Tech Group, a cross disciplinary team of 400+ lawyers globally advising on Tech risk and opportunity.
+Jonathan Kewley is the Co-Head of the Clifford Chance Tech Group, a cross disciplinary team of 400+ lawyers globally advising on Tech risk and opportunity.
 He has a particular focus on the cutting edge areas of Tech ethics, data, artificial intelligence, cyber security and blockchain regulation.
 He was named one of Global Data Review's "40 Under 40" Tech lawyers around the world.

 He has wide-ranging experience in complex Tech projects, spanning M&A, Fintech, IP, and business carve-outs.
 His clients span a broad range of Tech and non-Tech business areas, including financial services, private equity, internet, telecoms, media, oil and gas, retail and automotive.
 Jonathan advises companies on every continent, from the West Coast of the US to China.